rhomobile/rhomobile-docs/eb/en/edge/guide/apioverview.md

 # API Overview
-The Enterprise Browser exposes certain methods to the developer which can be used to interact with write code for the MEB.
-These methods are separated into APIs for each capability that can be manipulated and used with the MEB app.
-Below We'll describe how to use these APIs in your MEB app.
+The Enterprise Browser exposes certain methods to the developer which can be used to interact with write code for the Enterprise Browser.
+These methods are separated into APIs for each capability that can be manipulated and used with the Enterprise Browser app.
+Below We'll describe how to use these APIs in your Enterprise Browser app.

 ## Enabling the JavaScript API's
 Depending on whether your application is running from local html files on the device or if it is running from a remote web server will determine how to enable the Enterprise Browser APIs.
 Essentially, you need to ensure the proper JavaScript file is included in the proper location